Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 * Providing the task plugin with the path to the input data.
 * Listening for task Callbacks.
 * Adding result metadata from a Task to the workflow execution context.
-* Notifying the Workflow Manager when a task has completed.
+* Notifying the Workflow Executer when a task has completed.

 #### Task Plugin